SquareSquash/ruby/README.md

 -----

 Add the Squash client to your Gemfile with
-`gem 'squash_ruby', :require => 'squash/ruby'`.
+`gem 'squash_ruby'`.
 Before you can use Squash, you must configure it (see **Configuration** below).
 At a minimum, you must specify the API host and which project you are recording exceptions for:

 ```` ruby
 Squash::Ruby.configure :api_key => 'YOUR_API_KEY',